Fkaragu/QuizBoard/README.md

 * Review the answers only after doing an evaluation on yourself.
 * Display answers per question.

+### Back-end/Business logic Objectives
+* Get input checked by the user.
+* Evaluate the values checked via the radio buttons
+* Allocate the scores / marks
+* Sum the marks and display via prompt
+* Enable the review answer button.
+* Display the answers and comments when button is clicked.
+* Display image.

 ## Known Bugs
 Nil at the moment.